Thorne Island: Fortification

 Thorne Island commands the entrance to the anchorage of Milford Haven and access to the former Royal Dockyard at Pembroke Dock.
 A proposal was made to fortify the island in 1817, but it was not implemented.
 In the 1850s, there was growing concern about the increasing strength of the French Navy and the expansionist policy of the Emperor Napoleon III.
 Work started on the existing fort at some time after 1852 and '1854' is carved above the entrance.

 The fort is an irregular polygon in plan and was designed with a seaward facing battery for five RBL 7-inch Armstrong guns and four 68-pounder guns, all mounted en barbette (i.e. in an open mounting, firing over a parapet).
 The landward side of the fort consists of a defensible barracks, with a loopholed parapet overlooking the entrance.

 In 1860, the report of the Royal Commission on the Defence of the United Kingdom commented that "Although these batteries [ie: Thorne Island Fort, Dale Fort and West Blockhouse Fort] would prevent an enemy from making use of the anchorage at the mouth of Milford Haven, they would not prevent the passage of steamers of war, and therefore would not suffice to protect the dockyard or the haven itself."
 This was due to the limited number and size of guns that the existing fort could bring to bear on any fast moving target.
 The report recommended to Lord Palmerston that further forts should be strengthened or constructed to counter the potential threat of the French Navy.
 Eventually twelve forts were constructed around the entrance to Pembroke Dock and Milford Haven including Fort Hubberstone, Popton Fort and Stack Rock Fort.

-20th century
+Since 1947

-The fort was converted into a hotel in 1947 and was sold in 1999 for £275,000.
-In 2001 it was owned by the Von Essen hotel group who intended spending four million pounds to reopen the hotel with a five star rating and a cable car to allow access from the mainland.
-In 2001 a competition was successfully held to find a family who would serve as caretakers for a year.
-The island was sold in November 2011 for 'significantly less' than the guide price of £750,000 to the owner of Chislehurst Caves who put it back on the market in 2016 for £550,000.
+The fort was converted into a hotel in 1947, and could be rented for weddings, stag parties, and other special events.
+It became a Grade II* Listed building in 1996, because it was "a well-preserved fort of Palmerston's Haven defences".
+Sold for £275,000 in 1999, in 2001 the island was owned by the Von Essen hotel group, who intended spending £4 million to reopen the hotel with a five star rating and a cable car to provide access from the mainland.
+A competition was successfully held to find a family who would serve as caretakers for a year.

-The fort became a Grade II* Listed building in 1996, because it was "a well-preserved fort of Palmerston's Haven defences".
+No works took place, and the island was resold in November 2011 for 'significantly less' than the guide price of £750,000 to the owner of Chislehurst Caves, who put it back on the market in 2016 for £550,000.
+It was purchased by Mike Conner, a software entrepreneur, in May 2017.
+After five years restoring the building to a habitable state, including running water, he put the property back on the market in August 2025 at a price of £3 million, with the hotel restored to have 40 bedrooms, four en-suite bathrooms and its own night club.